matheus-neves/gihub-blog/README.md

 1. Clone the repository: `git@github.com:matheus-neves/github-blog.git`
 2. Access the directory: `cd github-blog`
+3. Duplicate the .env-example file found in `/src`, after renaming it to .env
-3. Install the dependencies: `yarn`
+4. Install the dependencies: `yarn`
-4. Run the app: `yarn dev`
+5. Run the app: `yarn dev`

 ## :memo: License

 This challenge is under license from MIT.
-See the archive [LICENSE](https://github.com/matheus-neves/github-blog/blob/main/LICENSE.md) for more details.
+See the archive [LICENSE](https://github.com/matheus-neves/github-blog/blob/main/LICENSE) for more details.

 ---